 The coronavirus, also referred to as COVID-19, is a threat to safety, health, and businesses.
 The U.S. construction industry is not immune to the effects and challenges that coronavirus presents.
 OSHA issued guidance for construction employees and employers (source: OSHA’s COVID-19 Control and Prevention/Construction Work).
 This guidance does not take the form of a standard or regulation.
 As a result, it is not legally binding.
-Although this guidance is not legally binding, it is important to consider these OSHA guidelines for workplace safety, health, and to prevent the spread of COVID-19.
+Although this guidance is not legally binding, it is important to consider these OSHA construction safety guidelines for workplace safety, health, and to prevent the spread of COVID-19.
 It is possible to use this guidance document to establish knowledge for an alleged violation.
 It is also possible to use this document as a foundation of a General Duty Clause violation for failing to maintain a safe and healthy workplace.
 Further, the guidelines can help employees understand what to expect in response to potential exposures to COVID-19.

 OSHA Guidelines for Exposure Risk Levels

 According to OSHA, it is the responsibility of all employers to assess hazards, evaluate the risk of COVID-19 exposure, and implement safe workplace practices.
 This OSHA guidance for construction work assigns four different exposure risk levels for conducting hazard assessments: